simonmichael/hledger_site/src/index.md

 hledger focuses on testing and correctness alongside comprehensive documentation, giving me a much better picture of its capabilities.
 I dove in and spent a week entering a year and a half of data, which was enough to convince me. hledger is truly an amazing tool.
 I can’t count how many times I’ve thought wouldn’t it be nice if… only to realize it can already do that, or how many times I’ve been disappointed at an apparent bug only to realize I was the one at fault.
 I don’t know how much is unique to hledger and how much comes from its precursors or contemporaries, but I’m also struck by all the thoughtful touches, like having both aregister and register, or having all of =, ==, =*, and ==* for balance assertions.
 The attention to detail is marvelous.
 I have to assume that, whatever the provenance, this flexible competence is born of real use and familiarity.
 I couldn’t help overflowing with praise in the very friendly Matrix room --Shiv J. M.

-What you'll like about hledger and legerCLI is a) the undo function of your favourite text editor and b) separate files that you can include into a master c) awesome reports on the terminal. --HN
+What you'll like about hledger and ledger CLI is a) the undo function of your favourite text editor and b) separate files that you can include into a master c) awesome reports on the terminal. --HN

 This week, I used hledger to help an overwhelmed relative decipher their bank activity. ...
 Even though there were a significant number of transactions we simply could not interpret thanks to the poor quality of the data itself, this was enough for register, aregister, and balance to answer any questions.
 I was able to account for almost every penny with a high degree of confidence, categorize expenses, and make projections for the future based on the patterns I saw.
 It took less than an hour from when I started entering the data to turn the terrifying unknown into the mundane, comprehensible known, and I can never put a price on the peace of mind it gave us all. --Shiv J. M.